What Is A Contingent Offer?

 Purchasing real estate is a big commitment.
-When purchasing, contingencies in a contract help protect buyers by securing their sale but also protecting them in case they choose to back out of a sale after learning more about a property.
+When purchasing, contingencies in a contract help protect buyers by securing their sale but also protecting them in case they choose to back out of the sale after learning more about the property.

-Some sellers will not accept all the clauses or contingencies included in a contract, so it is wise to be judicious about which contingencies you choose to include.
+Some sellers will not accept all the clauses or contingencies included in a contract, so it’s wise to be judicious about which contingencies you choose to include.
 Be sure to protect yourself from a bad real estate deal by including contingencies in your offer.

-If you want to learn more about buying a home, be sure to check out our Learning Center.
-There, you will find information on purchasing a home including answers to common questions about mortgages, the home buying process, and more.
+If you want to learn more about buying a house, be sure to check out our Learning Center.
+There, you will find information on purchasing a home including answers to common questions about mortgages, the home buying process and more.